Roman Villa in Kefalonia

 The Roman Villa in Skala, Kefalonia: At the edge of Skala village, there are the remains of a Roman villa.
-According to the evidences, this villa was constructed in the 3rd century AD and belonged to a wealthy Roman.
-On the floor it has interesting mosaics.
+According to the evidence, this villa was constructed in the 3rd century AD and belonged to a wealthy Roman.
+On the floor, it has interesting mosaics.
 One of these mosaics depicts an altar with a sacrificial bull, while a man is about to kill him.
-Another mosaic shows the god Envy attacked and eaten by four wild animals: lion, tiger, panther and leopard.
+Another mosaic shows the god Envy attacked and eaten by four wild animals: lion, tiger, panther, and leopard.

 In the early Christian times, a church was constructed over part of the villa.
 This ancient site is small and a short walkway has been constructed along it for visitors.
 The villa was discovered by accident in 1944 by the owner of the land.
 Excavations started in 1957.